George Gann, President & Chair of the Board

 Allison Turner, MBA, Director

-Allison Turner, owner and CEO of BCoSF Media and Business Consultants of South Florida (BCoSF), is a resident of Delray Beach, Florida and brings over 25 years of experience in a variety of industries where she honed her skills in management, customer service, event planning, marketing, and communications.
+Allison Turner, owner and CEO of BCoSF, Inc., which encompasses three divisions, BCoSF Media, Business Consultants of South Florida (BCoSF) and Turnkey Music Studio.
+She is a resident of Delray Beach, Florida and brings over 25 years of experience in a variety of industries where she honed her skills in management, customer service, event planning, marketing, and communications.
 At BCoSF, she brings her passion for creativity, finance and management to the company.
 Using her drive for perfection and time management skills that she learned as a Division I College Athlete, she brings consistency, focus and passion to her work with businesses.
-She oversees two divisions of BCoSF, Business Consultants of South Florida and BCoSF Media, which houses the branding, website design, online marketing services and video production.
+She oversees three divisions which houses the consulting, branding, website design, online marketing services, video production and audio engineering.
 She joined the IRC Board in 2018.